raspacee/temic/README.md

 ## TODO

 - [x] Modularize the code.
-- [ ] Support more filetyps for syntax highlighting.
+- [ ] Support more filetypes for syntax highlighting.
 - [ ] Read from a config file to make things more configurable.
+- [x] Display line numbers.
-- [ ] Display line numbers and auto indenting.
+- [ ] Auto Indenting.
 - [ ] Normal and editing mode just like in vim.
 - [ ] Much more ?